nascheme/durus/README.txt

 any client are visible in any other client that synchronizes by calling either "connection.abort()" or "connection.commit()".

-To stop the running durus server, run "durus -s --stop".
+You can stop the server by Control-C or by running "durus -s --stop".
+You can stop the clients by Control-D or by your usual method of terminating a python interaction.

-This demonstrates transactional behavior, but not persistence, since the temporary file is removed as soon as the durus server is stopped.
+This demonstrates simple transactional behavior, but not persistence, since the temporary file is removed as soon as the durus server is stopped.

-To see how persistence works, do the same thing, except add "--file test.durus" to the command that starts the server.
+To see how persistence works, follow the same procedure again, except add "--file test.durus" to the command that starts the server.
 Make changes to attributes of root, run "connection.commit()", and "durus -s --stop", and the changes to root will be stored in test.durus, so that you"ll see the changes again if you restart again